 by Jerry Hay

 During my extended time off from working on the steamboats, I did a great deal of research and travel to augment my job as Riverlorian.
 One of the things I had always wanted to do is ride on a towboat, and specifically to learn all I can about life on one to share with our passengers.
 The passing tows are often an interesting sight and the subject of many questions.
 I wrote to American Commercial Lines (ACL), and asked if there was any way for me to ride along on a tow for this purpose.
 I was delighted to receive a call from Bill Kinzeler, vice-president of River Operations, who said he would be happy to accommodate me.
 Everyone loves the Steamboats and having that going for me helped open the door.
 He said if I wanted to go right away he could put me on a boat in Jeffersonville, Indiana and take a trip up to Pittsburgh, get on another tow going downstream to Paducah, then jump on another tow heading back up to Louisville.
 I said, "When do you need me to be in Jeffersonville"?
 He said, "Day after tomorrow".
 I said, "I'll be there".
 ACL is based out of Jeffersonville, IN but I was to go to the Kentucky side and find the Louisiana Dock Company, a division of ACL.
 There a towboat would pick me up and take me to the Ron Shankin when she passed by.
-Following is a log of my experience from the time I arrived at the dock:
+Following is a log of my experience from the time I arrived at the dock.

 11:30am…I arrive from my four-hour drive at the Louisiana Dock Company.
 After signing in I sit on a line (rope) coil to wait for someone to find me.
 Soon Bill Kinzeler arrives to see me off.
 Bill says that the Ron Shankin has been delayed and will be arriving this evening.
 The towboat O'Neal is docked at the repair facility and I am invited to wait aboard her.
 I select that option over sitting at a hot dock on a pile of ropes.
 The repair crew is very hospitable as they show me around the boat.
 There is an air-conditioned lounge, with satellite TV, and plenty of goodies in the galley.
 OK, I can live with this!
 This is to be the first of the many waiting games inherent to life on the towboats, but it is comfortable.
 After meeting several towboatmen, including deckhands, executives, mechanics, and an engineer, I soon discover that telling river stories is as much a part of towboat life as other forms of river travel.

-2:15pm…While chatting with some crew members in the galley I notice that there is of tow of eight coal barges drifting on the river, but no boat (photo at right).
+2:15pm…While chatting with some crew members in the galley I notice that there is of tow of eight coal barges drifting on the river, but no boat (photo).
 I ask if that was not unusual and all hands immediately go out to see what is going on.
 Now I assume that this is indeed unusual.
-One man immediately goes to the pilothouse to radio the news of the loose tow.
+One man immediately went to the pilothouse to radio the news of the loose tow.
 About that time a towboat with a single coal barge is heading for the drifting tow.
 It quickly adds the single barge, and then circles around to hook up to the stern of the entire tow.
 They are apparently saving some time or money by releasing their tow long enough to add another barge without assistance.
 There is very little current at this low river stage and the tow doesn't drift far, but it does look rather precarious as it drifts at an angle to the river.
 This procedure could never be done on the lower Mississippi, with its swift currents.
 After that little excitement I continue my wait.

 8:15pm…The Ron Shankin has finally passed through McAlpine Lock and is headed our way.
 The towboat Georgia, (used for local transfers) comes to the dock to pick me up and deliver me to the Ron Shankin.
 The first thing that I notice is the cargo, which includes chemical barges filled with benzene, liquid propane, and caustic acid.
 There are twelve barges with a combined cocktail that would make an impressive mushroom cloud in a mishap.
 The Ron Shankin is a handsome 148-foot triple-deck towboat (photo at left).
 I climb aboard the vessel and after a quick tour I am taken to the pilothouse to meet Captain Dennis Mize.
 Captain Mize is a friendly, laid-back fellow from Missouri.
 He welcomes me aboard and we swap a few river stories, which is a pilothouse tradition.
 He informs me that he has played a joke on the cook by telling her that I will have very special dietary needs, due to my religion and allergies.
 She is in a tizzy and doesn't know how she is going to feed me.
 Practical jokes are a way of life on the river.
 From my conversations with the crew I soon discover whom it is that one needs to get along with on the boat.
 It is the cook.
 She has the power, and I found she is a great source of information.
 She is the queen and held in high regard by all.
 I begin thinking about that joke the captain is playing and realize that I might be off to a bad start with her before even meeting her.